 Is underfloor heating worth it in 2026?

-Honestly?
-Yes—but with caveats.
-If your home’s well-insulated and you’re pairing it with a heat pump or a modern condensing boiler, you’ll have comfortable heating that costs less than radiators.
-If you’re planning to install it in a draughty 1970s terrace with thin insulation and high ceilings, you might not see the savings.
-Do the heat loss calculation first.
-If your heating demand is reasonable, UFH is worth it.
+Yes, but with caveats.
+Pair UFH with a heat pump or modern condensing boiler in a well-insulated home and you’ll get comfortable heating that costs less than radiators.
+Put it in a draughty 1970s terrace with thin insulation and high ceilings, and you might not see the savings.

 How do I budget for seasonal changes?